How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 View subtitles in Windows 11 Media Player

-El Windows 11 Media Player now includes the option to load subtitle files manually, something that previously required resorting to external programs.
-If you have an .srt file, you can easily load it and enjoy the movie or video with subtitles in seconds:
+Windows 11 Media Player now includes the option to manually load subtitle files, something that previously required using external programs.
+If you have an .srt file, you can easily load it and enjoy your movie or video with subtitles in seconds.

 • Open the video with Windows 11 Media Player updated to the latest version.